 WHEN TO KEEP YOUR CHILD AT HOME:

-We have to keep the well being of all our children in mind and protect them against contracting an illness as far as possible.
+We must keep the wellbeing of all our children in mind and protect them against contracting an illness as far as possible.

 Little Farmyard will be open during all school holidays except the following:

-*We will be closed on all public holidays, and on 22 March and 23 September 2019.
+*We will be closed on all public holidays and on 26 April 2021.

 Parents/Guardians/Family members are responsible for the children in their care until the moment the child is handed to a staff member in the mornings.
 When the child is collected from a Farmyard staff member in the afternoons, responsibility for the child is handed over to the parent/guardian/family member.